MVIG-SJTU/AlphaPose/doc/run.md

 - `--format`: The format of the saved results.
 By default, it will save the output in COCO-like format.
 An alternative option is 'cmu', which saves the results in the format of CMU-Pose.
 For more details, see [output.md](output.md)
 - `--conf`: Confidence threshold for human detection.
 Lower the value can improve the final accuracy but decrease the speed.
 Default is 0.2.
 - `--nms`: Confidence threshold for human detection.
 Increase the value can improve the final accuracy but decrease the speed.
 Default is 0.6.
+- `--detbatch`: Batch size for the detection network.
+- `--posebatch`: Maximum batch size for the pose estimation network.
+If you met OOM problem, decrease this value until it fit in the memory.

 ## Examples
 - **Run AlphaPose for all images in a folder ,save the results in the format of CMU-Pose and save the images**: